pyca/cryptography/docs/development/c-bindings.rst

 name and wrap it in parentheses, and then put ``= NULL`` at the end).

-Note how types don't need to be conditionally defined, as long as all the necessarily typedefs are in place.
+Note how types don't need to be conditionally defined, as long as all the necessarily type definitions are in place.

 Finally, add an entry to ``CONDITIONAL_NAMES`` with all of the things you want to conditionally export::